ThirVondukr/passlib/docs/password_hash_api.rst

         revision of the hash algorithm itself, and they may not all offer the same level of security.

+    ``truncate_error``

+        This will be present if and only if the hash truncates passwords larger than some limit (reported via it's :attr:`truncate_size` attribute).
+        By default, they will silently truncate passwords above their limit.
+        Setting ``truncate_error=True`` will cause :meth:`~passlib.ifc.PasswordHash.hash`
+        to raise a :exc:`~passlib.exc.PasswordTruncateError` instead.

     .. index::
         single: relaxed; PasswordHash keyword